DiviProject/ContinuousIntegration/README.md

 The private key would be your `id_rsa` in your `.ssh` or any other RSA key that you have provided to existing nodes.

+You can actually use `node.ci.config.example.json` as an example.

+#### Configuration Path

 You can specify a custom path for a configuration file by using the `CONFIG` environment variable.
+The default path is `~/node.ci.config.json`.

 ```bash
 # UNIX